 Words Beyond the Canvas

 Phase 1

-As I examine his writing, I encountered anecdotes and descriptions about his life in the Eastern Townships.
+I’m interesting in compiling diverse texts that conveyed and offer up a wide scope of insight into who he was.
+As I examine his writing, I have been searching and finding anecdotes and descriptions about his life in the Eastern Townships.
 This particular region, characterized by its unique landscapes, culture, and history, is where he settled in 1975 and also where I grew up.
-This area clearly played a significant role in shaping my father's artistic sensibilities.
+This area clearly played a significant role in shaping my father's artistic sensibilities and created a place of anchoring, where he could start a family.

-The Compilation of David Sorensen’s Writing took place in the house that he built in the woods, between Ayer's Cliff and Coaticook, in the Eastern Townships.
+For me, it has been especially poignant working on this project in the house that he built in the woods, between Ayer's Cliff and Coaticook, in the Eastern Townships.

+Words Beyond the Canvas